A case study from the Master Interface Design Bootcamp by Aela.io

 Despite the rise of online courses in 2020 which providers gained over 60 million learners combined, monthly visits in Udacity's landing page decreased by 8.19% in March/2021, according to Crunchbase.

-To better understand the reasons behind the reduced number of visits, secondary research was conducted to bring some insights into how we could raise this number.
+To better understand the reasons behind the reduced number of visits, secondary research was conducted to bring some insights that led to new ideas that could raise this number.

 The main goal of this project is to find solutions that improve the landing page performance and increase the visits and conversion rates.

 The Double Diamond framework was used as a guide throughout the project.

 Using Crunchbase to extract engagement and conversion rates from Udacity's and their competitor's landing pages, it was found that Udacity's page has the lowest number of monthly visits and the highest bounce rate compared to the main competitors (Coursera, Udemy, and EdX).
 Udacity also has the highest decrease in visit duration.